- Long, strong driving range

 The 2020 Chevy Bolt EV’s infotainment and convenience features are impressive, although it comes up short on standard active-safety features.

-Once again, the 2020 Chevrolet Bolt EV comes in two trim levels, LE and Premier.
-The 2019 Chevrolet Bolt EV is available in two trims, LT and Premier.
+Once again, the 2020 Chevrolet Bolt EV comes in two trim levels, LT and Premier.
 There are only a few options available, mostly tech-related.

 One continued feature letdown is that getting automatic emergency braking requires spending up to a package that also includes active lane control and forward parking sensors.